The Game (treasure hunt): Game communities

+Alternative Versions

 The Game culture has spawned several spinoffs in the Bay Area, including the Bay Area Treasure Hunt (BATH), Bay Area Night Game (BANG), Park Challenge, and The Iron Puzzler.
 There have been several spinoffs in other parts of North America as well.
 There are three yearly games in New York City that are very similar to The Game: Midnight Madness, The Haystack, and The Great All Nighter.
 There is also a yearly game in Hot Springs, Arkansas also called Midnight Madness.
 Midnight Madness Brevard also puts on events many times a year in Brevard County, Florida.
 Midnight Madness Vermont hosts MMVT events several times a year as well.

-In 2009, the first multicity Game was created, coordinated by Deborah Goldstein.
+In 2009, the first multicity Game was created, the brainchild of Deborah Goldstein.
 Different Area Same Hunt, or DASH, the Game featured puzzles created by teams in Boston, MA, Washington, DC, Houston, TX, Los Angeles, CA, Palo Alto and San Francisco, CA, Portland, OR, and Seattle, WA.
 DASH was played in all 8 cities simultaneously.
 Since 2009, DASH has occurred several times, and continues to create and unite game communities in collaborative, multicity, realtime games.

 Several new Games have appeared with modified formats, including the Black Letter Game (2012, 2015) in which the emphasis is on puzzles embedded in physical artifacts that are mailed to players on a monthly basis.
 No travel is required.